Rotation Analytics

 After Analysis

-Structured analysis applied 15 parameters drawn from the applicable collective agreement and employment standards.
+The analysis engine applied 15 parameters drawn from the applicable collective agreement and employment standards.
 Cells highlighted in orange indicate insufficient hours between shifts.
 Cells in pink or purple indicate on-call scheduling violations.

 Checked Sample Rotation

-Following structured analysis, a number of non-conformances present themselves across this rotation — highlighted directly within the schedule for review.
+Analysis revealed a number of non-conformances across this rotation, highlighted directly within the schedule for review.
 The full findings are documented in the executive report.

 Key Issues Identified

-Structured analysis of 15 parameters revealed 5 areas that did not meet requirements.
+The analysis engine applied 15 parameters and revealed 5 areas that did not meet requirements.

 15